 After a thorough examination of existing visions and methods related to organizing ECEC environments, this three-year project will create locally developed Continuous Professional Development paths that are tailored to the contexts in which the six ECEC centers are working.
 The project aims to improve the organization of these ECEC centers’ space and materials within the educare approach.

-The methods used, as well as the experiences identified during this project will be used to develop a Training Kit and Recommendations for policy and practice that are relevant for both the local and EU levels.
+The methods used, as well as the experiences identified during this project will be used to develop a Training Kit (see below) and Recommendations for policy and practice that are relevant for both the local and EU levels.

 This project is funded by the Erasmus+ program, K2

 Photo: © VBJK - Caroline Boudry

 This article shares how in practice professionals from the Aukštelkės mokykla-daugiafunkcis centras in Lithuania are changing the way they communicate with the parents.

 Within the EDUCAS project, VBJK, de Tandem and Hippo’s Hof, have put in practice two methods related to organizing ECEC environments within an ‘educare’ approach.

 EDUCAS project was presented to a broad international audience during the ISSA Connects Week in December 2020.

 The EDUCAS project planned to start the Continuous Professional Development Paths (CPD) in the three countries involved (Belgium, Lithuania, Italy) with specific focus groups involving families and staff in the ECEC centers partners of the project.
 The aim of the focus groups has been: 1) gaining...

 VBJK, Center for Innovative Education in Lithuania, University of Parma